Q. How can I figure out the adapter length required?

 in the length field after the Build button is clicked.
 The length is displayed in inch or mm

-length is constrained by the specific connection features required for this particular adapter.
+length is constrained by the specific mechanical features required for this particular adapter.

 Always check the 2D drawing displayed on the Build page for a visual confirmation of how the